roseengineering/rtlwaterfall/README.md

 ![](screenshot.png)

-A radio spectrum viewer that displays a FFT waterfall as ascii art.
+A radio spectrum viewer that displays a FFT waterfall as ASCII art.
 It communicates with a RTLTCP server to read the radio signal over TCP.
 It can also issue RTLTCP commands to control the radio.
 For example it can change the sampling rate or frequency of the networked radio